leonorae/HereItIs/PAGE_TESTING.md

 ### Link destinations for the page
 - Artist profile page
 - Venue details page <!-- we don't have web pages for venues, so might skip this?
-MA -->
+MA --> <--agreed!
+MP-->
 - List of Artists

 ### List of tests for verifying the rendering of the page
 1. Test: Event information display